CaptainAxolotl/additional-origins/README.md

 **Bovine (cow):**

 	-   Vegetarian: You can't digest any meat.
+        -   Large Appetite: You exhaust much quicker than others, thus requiring you to eat more.
 	+   Milk: You have the ability to milk yourself by pressing 'G' while you are holding an empty bucket.
 	    You can do this once every minute.
+	+   Scatter: When taking significant damage, adrenaline kicks in, giving you a 10 second speed boost.

+**Porcine (pig):**

+    +   Iron Gut: You are immune to food poisoning.
+    -   Large Appetite: You exhaust much quicker than others, thus requiring you to eat more.
     +   Scatter: When taking significant damage, adrenaline kicks in, giving you a 10 second speed boost.

 # Modified Origins from the Origins Mod: